Camille Kostek: Modeling

 Kostek initially found difficulty securing modeling representation as agencies kept telling her she was not tall enough at 5'8", or thin enough at dress size 4/6.
-She eventually submitted a video of her experience to the Sports Illustrated Swimsuit Issue which was conducting an open casting call at the time.
+She submitted a video of her experience to the Sports Illustrated Swimsuit Issue which was conducting an open casting call.
 She was scouted, and walked the runway for the SI Swimsuit Fashion Show during Miami Beach Swim Week in July 2017.
-The following month, she was photographed by Yu Tsai in Belize for her first photoshoot with the magazine for the 2018 issue.
+The following month, she was photographed by Yu Tsai in Belize for the 2018 issue.
 Kostek was chosen from 5,000 open casting call candidates and won the inaugural Sports Illustrated Swim Search in March 2018.
 She walked the runway for Miami Beach Swim Week for the second time in July 2018, and closed the show the following year.
-The first model announced for the 2019 issue, she did her shoot in South Australia with photographer Josie Clough, and landed a solo cover in her official year as a rookie.
+The first model announced for the 2019 issue, Kostek shot in South Australia with photographer Josie Clough, and landed a solo cover in her official year as a rookie.
 Kostek has been called an "American Bombshell" and sex symbol for her blonde hair, blue eyes and curves.
 Connecticut Magazine named her in their "40 under 40" list of influential people of 2018, and she was included in Maxim's Hot 100 list of Sexiest Women in the World in 2019.

 Acting

 Kostek made her film debut with a cameo appearance in STX Entertainment's 2018 comedy I Feel Pretty starring Amy Schumer.
 This was followed with a supporting role in 20th Century Studios's science fiction film Free Guy (2021) with Ryan Reynolds.
+She played Portia in the Tubi original film Classmates (2023).

 Other ventures

 Since 2018, Kostek designs her namesake jewelry collections for Dune Jewelry.
-In 2020, she released a clothing and accessory collection inspired by her trademarked phrase "Never Not Dancing" with Shine the Light On proceeds of which benefit mental health charities.
-Her body-inclusive swimsuit and loungewear collection with Swimsuits For All was released on May 3, 2021.

-Kostek started touring universities and colleges in the U.S. in 2019 for her "Own It" Tour where she conducts talks on self-acceptance and body image.
+In 2020, she released a clothing and accessory collection inspired by her trademark phrase "Never Not Dancing" with Shine the Light On, proceeds of which benefit mental health charities.
+Her body-inclusive swimsuit and loungewear collection Swimsuits For All was released on May 3, 2021.
+Kostek toured U.S. universities and colleges in 2019 for her "Own It" Tour, where she gave talks on self-acceptance and body image.

 Personal life

-A classically trained dancer, Kostek often posts videos of herself on social media spontaneously dancing in places outside a dance studio.

 Since 2015, Kostek has been in a relationship with American football player Rob Gronkowski.
 They live in Foxborough, Massachusetts, and Tampa, Florida.